bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 For pangenome profiling, the MIDASDB representative gene sequences from selected species are compiled into an index for alignment and quantification.
-At this stage, we apply additional filtering to the set of representative sequences, which we refer to as “pruning”, with the goal of speeding up alignment and improving quantification by reducing the rate of cross-mapping within and between species.
+At this stage, we apply additional filtering to the set of representative sequences, which we refer to as "pruning", with the goal of speeding up alignment and improving quantification by reducing the rate of cross-mapping within and between species.
 First, we remove representative sequences that are less than 50% of the median length in